18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-5-reimbursement.md

     * **TIP**: If you can't figure out which authorization is your recent trip by name, look at the departure date column.

+##### I can't find my authorization listed here

+If you can't find your authorization on this list, it may be because an amended authorization was generated for you.
+If you changed your trip such that trip dates or locations fall outside what was originally approved, you'll need to [submit that amended auth for approval]() by going to the **Authorizations** tab, selecting the amended authorization corresponding to your trip, and going in to **Open Document**.

+However, in some cases, Concur will generate an amendement in error.
+If you suspect this is the case, head to the **Authorizations** tab, select the amended authorization corresponding to your trip, and **Delete Document**

 Once you've selected your authorization and continue, you'll be taken to the **Document Information** page.
 This should all be autopopulated, so unless some of the details of your trip changed, no further action is required here and you may continue on to **Create Document** and start [adding your expenses](#entering-expenses).

 #### Local and miscellaneous vouchers